 Tomatoes are used to colour the rice red, used in the curry itself, and also in the topping.
 These three principles are requirements for tomato curry.
 Naturally, maximising the use of tomatoes creates a sweet and acidic flavour that spreads throughout your mouth.

 Kitamoto has continuously been producing tomatoes since the Taisho period, with “Ishito Tomatoes” being famous throughout Japan.
-The varieties of tomato curry throughout the city are increasing, with attention being focused on future expansion.
+The varieties of tomato curry throughout the city are increasing, with attention being focused on future expansion.“Ni-Boto” is a local Fukaya cuisine full of creativity and knowledge specific to the region where it is relatively easy to get flour.

 Its unique characteristic is the size of the noodles (about 2.5cm in width and 1.5mm in length), and comprises ingredients including specialty Fukaya spring onions and a variety of other locally grown vegetables.
 The noodles are boiled from their raw state, and served with a moderately thick soup and flavoured with soy sauce, providing a standard Fukaya winter dish.